Reviews

 • Great for sharing and collaboration

-• If you delete a file — it deletes on all devices
+• If you delete a file — it deletes on all devices once the short trash window passes

-Cloud Backup (Backblaze, IDrive, Jottacloud):
+Cloud backup (Backblaze, IDrive, Jottacloud):

 • Automatically copies everything on your device